-- Parents in the pick-up zone must remain in their vehicle.
+• Parents in the pick-up zone must remain in their vehicle.
 Faculty will assist students loading into vehicles, however, faculty are not allowed to assist students with car seats, so parents are highly encouraged to practice prior to the start of the year so that students are able to do that independently.
-There is no parent walk-up allowed during student drop-off or pick-up. - An authorized individual (adult or Prep student) MUST have a ORANGE or GREEN pick-up card in order to pick up Archway students during dismissal.
-ORANGE cards are for families picking up Prep AND Archway students in the Archway pick-up zone.
-GREEN cards are for families picking up ONLY Archway students. - Authorized adults/students arriving to campus without an ORANGE or GREEN pick-up card must request a temporary pick-up pass from the Front Office. - Adults without a pick-up card must park in visitor parking and proceed to the Front Office and present a valid ID to be issued a temporary pick-up pass. - Prep students who have misplaced their ORANGE pick-up card will be issued a one-time only temporary pass by the Front Office.
+There is no parent walk-up allowed during student drop-off or pick-up.

+- An authorized individual (adult or Prep student) MUST have a PINK or YELLOW pick-up card in order to pick up Archway students during dismissal.
+PINK cards are for families picking up Prep AND Archway students in the Archway pick-up zone.
+YELLOW cards are for families picking up ONLY Archway students. - Authorized adults/students arriving to campus without a PINK or YELLOW pick-up card must request a temporary pick-up pass from the Front Office. - Adults without a pick-up card must park in visitor parking and proceed to the Front Office and present a valid ID to be issued a temporary pick-up pass. - O Prep students who have misplaced their PINK pick-up card will be issued a one-time only temporary pass by the Front Office one time as a courtesy.
 Should they arrive without a pick-up card a time, second time, they will be instructed to contact an authorized adult to pick up the Archway student.
-Additional pick-up cards may be purchased from the Front Office for \$1.

-• The safety of students and staff is our top priority.
+Additional pick-up cards may be purchased from the Front Office for \$1. - The safety of students and staff is our top priority.
 Drivers must follow staff directions and should not be using their cell phones when traffic is moving.
 Stay alert and pull forward to avoid leaving large gaps between vehicles to prevent traffic from backing up onto city streets.